Nandrolone: Medical uses

 Nandrolone esters are used clinically, although increasingly rarely, for people in catabolic states with major burns, cancer, and AIDS, and an ophthalmological formulation was available to support cornea healing.

 The positive effects of nandrolone esters include muscle growth, appetite stimulation and increased red blood cell production, and bone density.
 Clinical studies have shown them to be effective in treating anemia, osteoporosis, and breast cancer.

 Nandrolone sulfate has been used in an eye drop formulation as an ophthalmic medication.

 Non-medical uses

 Nandrolone esters are used for physique- and performance-enhancing purposes by competitive athletes, bodybuilders, and powerlifters.

 Side effects

 Side effects of nandrolone esters include masculinization among others.
 In women, nandrolone and nandrolone esters have been reported to produce increased libido, acne, facial and body hair growth, voice changes, and clitoral enlargement.
 However, the masculinizing effects of nandrolone and its esters are reported to be slighter than those of testosterone.
 Nandrolone has also been found to produce penile growth in prepubertal boys.
 Amenorrhea and menorrhagia have been reported as side effects of nandrolone cypionate.

 Side effects of high doses of nandrolone may include cardiovascular toxicity as well as hypogonadism and infertility.
-Nandrolone may not produce scalp hair loss, although this is also theoretical.
+Nandrolone may produce scalp hair loss, although this is also theoretical.